 **Priority Application Deadline is December 5th**

 thinkLaw’s vision is a world where critical thinking is taught by all teachers and to all students, leveling the playing field for 21st century success.
-To that end, thinkLaw seeks a Sales Operations Administrator to ensure excellence in execution of all administrative details associated with a successful sales cycle, thereby further igniting the movement of thinkLaw where this mission becomes reality.
+To that end, thinkLaw seeks a Business Development Officer to ensure potential partners uncover opportunities and solutions within thinkLaw products and fully complete the sales cycle, thereby growing thinkLaw’s partner base and further igniting the movement of thinkLaw where this mission becomes reality.

 thinkLaw has partnered with over 500 school systems and organizations in 40 states in since launching in June 2015 and has thousands of opportunities for new partnerships due to our tremendous exposure through national and regional education conferences, social media and email marketing efforts, district-wide approvals in hundreds of schools districts, and the success of our founder’s books, Thinking Like a Lawyer: A Framework for Teaching Critical Thinking to All Students and Tangible Equity: A Guide to Leveraging Student Identity, Culture, and Power to Unlock Excellence In and Beyond the Classroom.

-thinkLaw is looking for a strategic and user-centric Sales Operations Administrator with a passion for our mission and the execution chops to make it a reality.
-You will be a key member of our team and will work closely with the Head of Partnerships and the sales team to ensure efficiency and effectiveness for the whole department.
-Your efforts to execute, build and bolster operational systems will be essential elements of thinkLaw’s rapid growth and expansion.
+thinkLaw is looking for an energetic and user-centric Business Development Officer with a passion for our mission and the execution chops to make it a reality.
+The Business Development Officer is a key member of our team and will own the responsibility of finalizing all closing logistics for thinkLaw’s partnerships.
+As our Business Development Officer, your deep understanding of our existing and must-be-created systems and proactive, thoughtful approach will be essential elements of thinkLaw’s rapid growth and expansion.

-Can you help us spark a critical thinking revolution in students nationwide as our next Sales Operations Administrator?
+Can you help us spark a critical thinking revolution in students nationwide as our next Business Development Officer?

 - Enter data, organize, and update CRM databases regularly (and as needed) to maximize thinkLaw’s knowledge base.